 How to Travel by Train from Belgrade to Podgorica, Bar, Kotor, Budva in Montenegro: Overview

-If you want to travel by train from Serbia to Montenegro, there is basically just one main route.
+First of all, If you want to travel by train from Serbia to Montenegro, there is basically just one main route.
 This is the Belgrade to Bar railway, and it also serves several other cities in Montenegro, like the capital Podgorica.

 From Bar, you will have to take a road if you want to visit Kotor, Budva, Sveti Stefan or Herceg Novi in Montenegro.
 The region is highly mountainous and there are many minibuses operating on this coastal route.
 Alternatively, I recommend you rent a car to visit these different towns at your own pace.
+In other words, I would recommend a trip to Montenegro mixing both railways and roads.

 Mala Rijeka Viaduct by Chico BoombaThe Belgrade – Bar railway construction started in the former Yugoslavia, in one of most challenging infrastructure project in this socialist country.
 It features the highest railway viaduct in Europe, being currently surpassed by some projects in China.